This simple spice rub is a perfect combination of salt and seasonings to keep on hand and use for grilling and roasting meats, vegetables, and more.

-There are probably dozens (hundreds?) of recipes out there for basic rubs which can be customized to highlight specific regions (Southwestern, Indian, Mediterranean, etc.).
-The one I use most often I made by culling ingredients from a Martha Stewart recipe and a magazine clipping I have.
-It’s very simple:PRINT
+There are probably dozens (hundreds?) of recipes out there for basic spice rubs which can be customized to highlight specific regions (Southwestern, Indian, Mediterranean, etc.) by changing or adding key herbs and spices.

 - 1/4 c. kosher salt

-- 2 tsp.
-Old Bay seasoning (optional, but I love the flavor)
+- 1 Tb. chili powder OR 2 tsp.
+Old Bay seasoning*

 - 1 tsp. to 1 Tb. cayenne pepper (adjust for personal taste)

-- Combine all ingredients and stir very well to incorporate everything evenly.
+- Combine all ingredients in a small bowl and stir well to incorporate everything evenly.

-Here are some ways to use this rub:
+***Here are some ideas for using this rub:***